rahultechracers/Day1_training-/README.md

 print_100: Write a program that prints from 1 to 100.

-freq_count: Using hash table, print the frequency of occurence of each character inside an array.
+freq_count: Using hash table, print the frequency of occurence of each word inside an array.
+freq_count_char: counts frequency of each character inside array

 add_array: Join 2 arrays without using inbuilt functions.